 The Football Association of Wales has rejected an approach from Hull to speak to national team manager Chris Coleman.

-Hull hope to fill their managerial vacancy in the next few days and Coleman, who guided Wales to the semi-finals of Euro 2016 last month, has been strongly linked with the position.
+Hull hope to fill their managerial vacancy in the next few days and Coleman, who guided Wales to the Euro 2016 semi-finals last month, has been strongly linked.

-"The Football Association of Wales can confirm that it has received an official approach from Hull City FC for the services of manager Chris Coleman," said a statement on the official FAW website.
+“The Football Association of Wales can confirm it received an official approach from Hull City FC for the services of manager Chris Coleman,” said a statement on the official FAW website.

 “Following discussions amongst leading figures within the association the approach has been rejected.”

-Former Fulham and Coventry boss Coleman had a tough time after succeeding the late Gary Speed as Wales manager in January 2012.
+Former Fulham and Coventry boss Coleman had a tough time after succeeding Speed as Wales manager in January 2012.

 Wales were never in the hunt for 2014 World Cup qualification after suffering an embarrassing 6-1 defeat in Serbia.